kmendler/avm/README.md

 Usage:

 * `avm --add -f ~/Downloads/another_random_AWS_keypair.csv -a alias_that_makes_sense` to pull a profile into ~/.aws/credentials
-* `avm --use your-profile-name` to set a profile as default
+* `avm --use your-profile-name` to set a profile as default in ~/.aws/credentials and ~/.aws/config, if present
-* `avm` to choose default profile from the list:
+* `avm` to choose default profile from a list of profiles in ~/.aws/credentials and ~/.aws/config:

 ![list](list.png)